sjagoori/be/week-1/readme.md

 2. What are the `req` and `res` parameters?

 The `req` parameter is short for request, it can be used to access the information in a request.
-For example, it would allow the backend to process parameters that are passed in the url as `req.param.parameter` for `/:parameter` or queries as `req,query.que` for `?que=Hello`.
+For example, it would allow the backend to process parameters that are passed in the url as `req.param.parameter` for `/:parameter` or queries as `req.query.que` for `?que=Hello`.

 The `res` parameter is short for the response, it can be used to respond for example after a request is processed.
 The request parameter can send status codes, headers, files and more.